RunMat

 GitHub

-magic — Generate an n-by-n magic square.
+magic — Generate magic squares in MATLAB and RunMat.

-How magic works in RunMat
+How magic works

 • magic(n) requires a single non-negative integer scalar n.